larskarbo/trpc-token-refresh-link/README.md

 - ✅ Works with batching
 - ✅ Works with many requests at once.
 Will only do one token refresh request
-- ✅ Works with tRPC v10
+- ✅ Works with tRPC v10 and v11

 ## Demo